TZstatsADS/Fall2016-proj5-grp4/presentation.md

 ##4 Model Fitting
 ###Response Variable:
 We have tried three types of response variables: 0/1(0=decrease, 1=increase or the same), adjusted close index, and increasing rate.
-+Tobefinished
++ Tobefinished

 ###Independent Variables:
 Among the three n-gram models, unigram does not work well because one single word does not make sense most of the time.